Metric measure spaces supporting Gagliardo-Nirenberg inequalities: volume non-collapsing and rigidities

-{\bf Acknowledgment.} The author is grateful to the Universit\"at Bern for the warm hospitality where this work has been initiated.
-He thanks Zolt\'an M. Balogh and Professor C\'edric Villani for stimulating conversations on the $L^p-$logarithmic Sobolev inequality and Professor Michel Ledoux for suggesting the study of the whole family of Gagliardo-Nirenberg inequalities.
+{\bf Acknowledgments.} The author is grateful to the Universit\"at Bern for the warm hospitality where this work has been initiated.
+He thanks Professor Zolt\'an M. Balogh and Professor C\'edric Villani for stimulating conversations on the $L^p-$logarithmic Sobolev inequality and Professor Michel Ledoux for suggesting the study of the whole family of Gagliardo-Nirenberg inequalities.
 Research supported by a grant of the Romanian National Authority for Scientific Research, CNCS-UEFISCDI, "Symmetries in elliptic problems: Euclidean and non-Euclidean techniques", project no. PN-II-ID-PCE-2011-3-0241, and by the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences.